Upcoming Events

 The Big Read 2025: The Roots of Freedom: Tracing the Past, Shaping the Future

+This event is sold out.
+If you would like to be placed on a waitlist, contact Miriam Bussel Alonso at mbussela@mdc.edu.
 Tour: Saturday, November 1 @ 3 p.m.
 Panel: Saturday, November 1 @ 5 p.m.
-As the United States approaches its 250th anniversary and Miami’s iconic Freedom Tower marks its centennial, Miami Book Fair – in partnership with the Museum of Art and Design (MOAD) and the Genealogical Society of Greater Miami – invites you to a special panel exploring the powerful intersections of personal history and national identity.
-Arrive early to explore the historic building and discover how American...
+As the United States approaches its 250th anniversary and Miami’s iconic Freedom Tower marks its centennial, Miami Book Fair – in partnership with the Museum of Art and Design (MOAD) and the Genealogical Society of Greater Miami – invites you to a special panel exploring the powerful...

 Big Read Miami Meets MOCA: Field of Dreams + Book Club